cpjobling/eg-150-textbook/lti_systems/lti3.md

 +++ {"slideshow": {"slide_type": "notes"}}

-For the answer, refer to the lecture recording or see solved problem 2.21 in in {cite}`schaum`.
+For the answer, refer to the lecture recording or see solved problem 2.21 in {cite}`schaum`.

 +++ {"slideshow": {"slide_type": "subslide"}}